Our mission

 Help Our WATERWAYS?

-Living Water is helping to improve freshwater ecosystems in the five catchments we’re working in over the ten-year period.
-The successes (and sometimes failures) from Living Water are being shared continuously with farmers, catchments and other organisations to assist with accelerating freshwater improvement across New Zealand.
+Living Water helped to improve freshwater ecosystems in the five catchments over the ten-year period.
+The successes (and sometimes failures) from Living Water were shared continuously with farmers, catchments and other organisations to assist with accelerating freshwater improvement across New Zealand.

 How long will it take to see change?

-Some changes will be seen immediately, such as increased natural habitats created through plantings, in-stream modifications and the protection or construction of wetlands.
+Some changes were seen immediately, such as increased natural habitats created through plantings, in-stream modifications and the protection or construction of wetlands.
 Other changes will take longer, like improving water quality and re-establishing species.
-Some rivers, lakes, streams, lagoons and coastal estuaries will take a long time to recover, but we’ll be able to track their progress and use indicators to tell us that things are getting better.
+Some rivers, lakes, streams, lagoons and coastal estuaries will take a long time to recover, but we've tracked progress and used indicators to tell us if things are getting better.

 Nicki Atkinson at Waituna Lagoon